thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-5.md

         title: 'Select the ""greater than" operation from drop-down menu, and input 3 as the threshold value.
 Click "Add" to confirm adding key filter;'
     5:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-5/critical-power-consumption-alarm-rule-6-pe.png
-        title: 'Click the "Save" button to apply the alarm condition.'
+        title: 'Click the "Save" button to apply the alarm condition;'
     6:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-5/critical-power-consumption-alarm-rule-7-pe.png
-        title: 'Select the "greater than" operation from drop-down menu, and input "30" as the threshold value.
-Click "Add" again to add another rule;'
+        title: 'Another alarm rule condition with the "Major" type has been added.'

 clear-power-consumption-alarm-rule:
     0: